Tristram-1/customer-insights/ci-docs/journeys/real-time-marketing-api-segment.md

 - **msdynmkt_excludedmembers**: A string that contains a list of GUIDs of members that should be excluded from the segment.
 - **msdynmkt_disablesegmentrefresh**: A boolean value that indicates whether automatic segment refreshing should be disabled.
 - **msdynmkt_segmentrefreshintervalminutes**: An integer value that specifies the refresh interval in minutes.
-- **msdynmkt_sourcesegmentcreatedon**: A date field to describe the date of segment creation.
-- **msdynmkt_sourcesegmentcreatedby** : A string field to describe the creator of the segment.

 > [!Note]
 > Adding the `msdynmkt_sourcesegmentcreatedon` and `msdynmkt_sourcesegmentcreatedby` fields isn't mandatory.
 The segment still works without these fields, but the two fields won't populate if not added to the payload.